SamJD261/SamJD261/README.md

 - 👯 I’m looking to collaborate on:

-  My F-22 Raptor project for FlightGear (although I have not yet created a repository or project for it, and progress on it has been very marginal so far).
+  My F-22 Raptor project for FlightGear (although progress on it has been very marginal so far, in fact progress is almost zero).

 - 🤔 I’m looking for help with:

-  Learning XML, Nasal, and probably a couple of other languages I haven't remembered, as well as help with all the many skills required in developing an aircraft for FlightGear.
+  Learning XML, Nasal, and probably a couple of other languages I haven't remembered, as well as help with all the many skills required in developing an aircraft for FlightGear, e.g. animation, FDMs, literally everything about FG aircraft development.

 - 💬 Ask me about: